Dominant weight multiplicities in hybrid characters of Bn, Cn, F4, G2: Introduction

 The new classes of character-like functions are formed by defining two new homomorphisms from the Weyl group $W(\mathfrak g)$ of the simple Lie algebra $\mathfrak g$ to $\{\pm1\}$ which generalize the usual sign function.

 In this paper we consider the cases of Lie groups/Lie algebras of types $B_n$, $C_n$ of any rank $n$, as well as $F_4$ and $G_2$.
 The homomorphisms \eqref{auto} are defined by distinguishing their values on the reflections with respect to hyperplanes orthogonal to long and short roots of $\mathfrak g$.
 Such a possibility was first noted in \cite{MotP} in the case of $C_2$, while considering the 2-variable specialization of the $n$-variable case \cite{KPtrig}.
 In \cite{MMotP1} the hybrid characters are described for all simple Lie algebras with 2-root lengths.
 The definitions use the homomorphisms \eqref{auto} denoted by $\sigma^L$ and $\sigma^S$, Also the $G_2$ case is found in \cite{Sz}.
-For every representation of those groups there are two new character-like functions, see \eqref{Lcharacter} and \eqref{Scharacter}, in addition to their corresponding character \eqref{character} functions.
+For every representation of those groups there are two new character-like functions, $\chi^L_\lambda(\mathfrak g)$ and $\chi^S_\lambda(\mathfrak g)$, in addition to their corresponding character $\chi_\lambda(\mathfrak g)$ functions.

 The role of irreducible characters in representation theory of simple Lie groups cannot be overestimated.
 Therefore it is interesting to investigate the structure and the role of the new `hybrid' characters that so closely resemble the well known irreducible character functions.
-Regardless of whether one is able to link them to some algebraic structures, their orthogonality opens new possiblities of applications in Fourier analysis.